Romo Gardenia Textiles Collection

 With private access to Alfred Wise’s extensive archive of profoundly detailed artwork, Romo has created an enchanting collection of 7 fabrics that wonderfully embody Alfred’s passion for botanical drawings.
 With intricate detailing that is both graceful and charming, the Gardenia fabrics perfectly capture Alfred’s devotion to understanding nature – allowing you to bring some of his unique creations into your home in the form of upholstery, accessories and drapes.

 There’s also a glimmer of hope for the seemingly lost art of botanical illustration.
-With the rise of social media platforms such as Instagram, emerging British creatives with a natural love of nature are developing a new style of botanical art, which comes in a variety of styles and mediums.
+With the rise of social media platforms such as Instagram, emerging British creatives with love of nature are developing a new style of botanical art, which comes in a variety of styles and mediums.

 Artist Kate Kato created detailed paper sculptures based on species of mushrooms, flowers, and insects found within the Welsh valley of her hometown.
 Each item is beautifully crafted from recycled paper which she tints with natural dyes.
 London-based artist Zadok Ben-David created an incredible, touring floor installation made up of up to 27,000 hand-painted steel etched flowers based on drawings from 19th Century Victorian encyclopaedias.
 Finally, glass artist Laura Hart explores the exotic beauty of orchids with her incredibly realistic botanical sculptures.
 Each piece is scaled up to around 30cm, but still features true-to-form shapes and colours based around the different 28,000 known species of orchid.